 The Museum is finishing construction of the CUNA Research Center and Richard L. “Dick” Ensweiler Research Library.
 A Grand Opening is being held June 27, 2018 at the Museum.
 For additional information, visit https://www.acumuseum.org/grandopening/.
 Tours of the Museum and Research Center are available during the CUNA America’s Credit Union Conference June 28-July 1.
 For tour information contact the Museum at (603) 629-1553.

 Here at the museum this month we are celebrating Founders' Day.
 On April 6, 1909, the first credit union charter was signed in the state of New Hampshire establishing St. Mary's Bank as the first credit union in America.
 In the first two parts of this blog, we have looked at what it took to found and create the museum as it stands now.
 Today, we look to the future of the credit union museum with the grand opening of the CUNA Research Center.

 The CUNA Research Center and Dick Ensweiler Library is the result of the museum’s Legacy Campaign, a three-year capital campaign with a goal of raising $3.3 million to create a new industry research center, expand exhibit space and provide renovations to the existing building.

-Launched in 2014, the Legacy Campaign is a three-year capital campaign with a goal of raising $3.3 million to create a new industry research center, add additional exhibit space, and provide renovations to the existing Museum building.
-The physical and electronic industry research center will make credit union history more accessible, while the additional exhibit space and upgraded conference facilities will help credit union professionals, legislators, and citizens experience firsthand the unique role credit unions play in the marketplace.
+The physical and electronic industry research center will make credit union history more accessible, while the additional exhibit space and upgraded conference facilities will enable credit union professionals, legislators and citizens to experience firsthand the unique role credit unions play in the marketplace.